Is It Worth Moving to Netherlands

 Job Market and Salary Expectations in Netherlands

-The Dutch job market is growing, with a low unemployment rate of 3.
+The Dutch job market is growing, with low unemployment of 3.6% as of 2026 — one of the EU's lowest.
 The country offers numerous opportunities in sectors such as technology, finance, and healthcare.

 One of the key attractions for expats is the excellent work-life balance, with a standard workweek of 36-40 hours and generous vacation policies.
 The tech industry, particularly in cities like Eindhoven, known as the "Brainport," is growing fast, offering numerous job opportunities.

-Utrecht is becoming a hub for startups, attracting young professionals with its lively job market.
-The Netherlands also has a unique 30% tax ruling for highly skilled migrants, which draws professionals and families for expats.
+Utrecht is becoming a hub for startups, attracting young professionals with its dynamic job market.
+The Netherlands has a unique 30% tax ruling for highly skilled migrants — historically one of Europe's best expat tax deals, though phased down from 2024.
+See the dedicated 30% ruling section below for current details.

 The Netherlands offers a unique 30% tax ruling for highly skilled migrants, making it attractive for expats.